 “Payments you receive for education, training, or subsistence under any law administered by the Department of Veterans Affairs (VA) are tax free.”

-If you utilized other education benefits you may have to reduce the amount of expenses qualifying for a specific benefit by part or for all of your VA payments if you qualify for one or more of the education benefits outlined in chapters 2-12.
-The Veteran’s Administration website can provide additional information concerning these benefits.
+If you utilized other education benefits, you may have to reduce the amount of expenses qualifying for a specific benefit by part or for all of your VA payments if you qualify for one or more of the education benefits outlined in Chapters 2-12 of IRS Publication 970.
+The Veterans Administration website can provide additional information concerning these benefits.

 You’re receiving two education benefits.

 - $1,500 in monthly Basic Housing Allowance (BAH)

 These benefits are NOT taxable.
 However, you’re looking to claim a Lifetime Learning Credit on your return and you paid $6,000 in qualified education expenses.
 The amount you can claim is $2,000.
 This is calculated as follows:

 $2,000 – Amount you can claim ($6,000 less $4,000 in benefits received)

 Your Basic Allowance Housing (BAH) does not need to be subtracted because it is not a restricted benefit.